 Water

-In response to California’s drought, Lake Arrowhead installed hydration stations throughout the center to refill reusable water bottles, as well as designed a native landscape with drought tolerant vegetation.
+In response to California’s drought, hydration stations have been installed throughout the property to refill reusable water bottles, and drought-tolerant vegetation accents the natural landscape.

-Water saving efforts have been focused in bathrooms, automatic faucets, and toilets that are in all public areas.
-The guest rooms also have ultra low-flow toilets.
+Water-saving efforts have been focused on bathrooms, automatic faucets and toilets in all public areas.
+In addition, guest rooms have ultra-low-flow toilets.

 Waste

-In an effort to reach our goal of 90% diversion from landfill, waste diversion programs have been implemented.
+To reach our goal of 90% diversion from landfills, waste diversion programs have been implemented.
 Recycling bins are located in each room and office.
 Ink cartridge recycling and the clothing donation program with community partners also help us achieve this goal.

 Transportation